Anwar1663/INELEC/README.md

-This Repository Hosts Shated Files for Collaborative work
+This Repository Hosts Shared Files for Collaborative work